 Core Pro Bono Program

-The mission of Maryland Volunteer Lawyers Service (MVLS) is to provide quality pro bono civil legal services to Marylanders of limited means.
-MVLS is the largest pro bono legal services provider in the state both in terms of volunteers, over 2,000 lawyers on its panel, and clients served, 65,000 since its founding in 1981.
+MVLS is the largest pro bono legal services provider in the state both in terms of volunteers, over 1,600 lawyers on its panel, and clients served, more than 75,000 since our founding in 1981.
 Our core pro bono program expands the capacity of Maryland’s overburdened legal services delivery system which can serve only 20% of low-income clients in need of civil legal services.
-The current economic downturn has exacerbated the need for legal services, MVLS volunteers helped approximately 3,000 low-income Marylanders every year.
+MVLS volunteers help approximately 3,000 low-income Marylanders every year.
 Learn more with the MVLS program descriptions below.

 Community Development Project

-The Community Development Project provides free legal advice and representation to nonprofit organizations across Maryland that serve low-income communities by building affordable housing, providing job training, drug treatment, and offering other vital human services.
+The Community Development Project provides free legal advice and representation to nonprofit organizations across Maryland that serve low-income communities.
 The Project matches nonprofits with volunteer lawyers who review contracts, negotiate leases, prepare personnel manuals, answer tax questions, provide advice on complying with regulations and help with other transactional legal needs.

 Foreclosure Prevention Project

-Since the national foreclosure crisis began in 2008, MVLS has been the largest pro bono legal services provider in the statewide Foreclosure Prevention Pro Bono.
+Since the national foreclosure crisis began in 2008, MVLS has been the largest pro bono legal services provider in the statewide Foreclosure Prevention Pro Bono Project.
 MVLS relies on trained foreclosure volunteer lawyers, our foreclosure staff attorneys, and an MVLS foreclosure prevention counselor to help distressed homeowners in Maryland.

 The Judicare Project is a reduced fee program designed to provide free legal services to clients who otherwise would be unable to afford representation in high conflict family law cases.
-Judicare panel attorneys must have at least three years of family law experience or be supervised by an attorney.
+Judicare panel attorneys must have at least three years of family law experience.

 Low-Income Taxpayer Clinic